yamatolab/current-calculations-for-proteins/README.rst

 Installation
 ============
-CURP requires Python2.7 to work.
+CURP requires Python2.7 with numpy to work.
 Python3 compatibility has yet to be realized.
 You can install python here_, or anaconda there_.

 .. _here: https://www.python.org/downloads/release/python-2716/